EmotiBit/EmotiBit_Plugins/README_py.md

 python3 pyExample_alg01.py -i 3.4
 ```
 * The program should output a rounded version of your number!

+***NOTE: The section below remains undeveloped.
+Consider confronting the GitHub repository issue associated to design a better solution.***

 ## How to Modify this to your Use Case
 * Looking at the code given you can see the following lines: